 Note: Dexterity is the supreme king of 5e.
 Plus, decent Constitution and Wisdom modifiers will do us well in the rest of the game.

-Skills: Athletics and Survival (Background) & Insight, Stealth, Perception
+Skills: Athletics and Survival (Background) & Perception (Race) & Animal Handling, Insight, Stealth

 Note: How is Medicine not a ranger skill?
 You seriously want me to believe that a ranger has lived in harsh environments for their entire life and not regularly needed to apply first-aid to themselves or others?

 Post Level 1